-An external bootstrap capacitor powers the floating-power MOSFET driver.
-A dedicated, internal regulator charges and regulates the bootstrap capacitor voltage to ~5V.
-When the voltage between the BST and SW nodes drops below regulation, a PMOS pass transistor, connected from VIN to BST, turns on.
-The charging current path travels from VIN to BST and then to SW.
+An external bootstrap capacitor power the floating-power-MOSFET driver.
+A dedicated internal regulator charges and regulates the bootstrap capacitor voltage to ~5V.
+When the voltage between the BST and SW nodes drops below regulation, a PMOS pass transistor connected from VIN to BST turns on.
+The charging current path is from VIN, BST and then to SW.
 The external circuit should provide enough voltage headroom to facilitate charging.

-The bootstrap capacitor remains charged if the V{IN} is significantly higher than the SW.
-When the HS-FET is ON, V{IN}≈V_S.
-This prevents the bootstrap capacitor from charging.
+As long as V{IN} is significantly higher than SW, the bootstrap capacitor remains charged.
+When the HS-FET is ON, $V{\text{IN}} \approx V{\text{SW}}$ so the bootstrap capacitor cannot charge.

-When the LS-FET is ON, V{IN}-V{SW} reaches its maximum for fast charging.
-When there is no inductor current, V{SW}=V{OUT}; the difference between V{IN} and V{OUT} can charge the bootstrap capacitor.
+When the LS-FET is ON, V{IN} - V{SW} reaches its maximum for fast charging.
+When there is no inductor current, V{SW} = V{OUT} so the difference between V{IN} and V{OUT} can charge the bootstrap capacitor.

-At higher duty cycles, the bootstrap-charging time is shorter.
-Therefore, the bootstrap capacitor may not charge sufficiently.
-If the internal circuit does not have sufficient time and voltage to charge the bootstrap capacitor, the bootstrap capacitor voltage drops low.
-When V{BST}-V{SW} drops below 2.3V, the HS-FET turns OFF.
+At higher duty cycles, the bootstrap-charging time is shorter so the bootstrap capacitor may not charge sufficiently.
+In case the internal circuit has insufficient voltage and time to charge the bootstrap capacitor, the bootstrap capacitor voltage will drop low.
+When $V{\rm BST}-V{\rm SW}$ drops below 2.3V, the HS-FET turns OFF.
 A UVLO circuit allows the LS-FET to conduct and refresh the charge on the bootstrap capacitor.
-Once the bootstrap capacitor voltage is charged, the HS-FET turns ON again and the part resumes normal switching.
-The bootstrap refreshing function allows the MP4473 to work on low drop-out mode.
+Once bootstrap capacitor voltage is charged, the HS-FET can turn on again and the part resumes normal switching.
+With this bootstrap refreshing function, MP9447 is able to work on the low dropout mode.

-Thermal Shutdown (TSD)
+Thermal Shutdown

-The MP4473 uses thermal shutdown (TSD).
+The MP9447 uses thermal shutdown.
 The junction temperature of the IC is internally monitored.
-If the junction temperature exceeds the threshold value (typically 175°C), the converter shuts off.
-This is a non-latched protection, with about 45°C hysteresis.
-Once the junction temperature drops to 130°C, it initiates a SS.
+If the junction temperature exceeds the threshold value (typically 165°C), the converter shuts off.
+This is a non-latched protection.
+There is about 25°C hysteresis.
+Once the junction temperature drops to about 140°C, it initiates a SS.